The bell tower of St Mark's

 Ha l’aspetto attuale dall’inizio del millecinquecento.
 (It has had its current appearance since the beginning of the fifteen hundreds.)

 Ha una storia lunga e difficile anche dal punto di vista architettonico.
-(It also has a long and complicated architectural history.)
+(It has a long and difficult history, also from an architectural point of view.)

 Essendo alto e costruito su terreno molle, aveva problemi di resistenza.
-(Because it is tall and built on soft ground, it had structural stability problems.)
+(Being tall and built on soft ground, it had stability problems.)

 Nei secoli Trecento, Quattrocento e Seicento fu colpito dai fulmini.
-(In the 14th, 15th and 17th centuries it was struck by lightning.)
+(In the three hundreds, four hundreds, and six hundreds it was struck by lightning.)

 Per questo è stato ricostruito.
 (For this reason it was rebuilt.)

 Goethe, in una visita famosa, vide il mare per la prima volta dal campanile.
-(On a famous visit, Goethe saw the sea for the first time from the bell tower.)
+(Goethe, on a famous visit, saw the sea for the first time from the bell tower.)

 Il campanile ha molti aneddoti, ma la data fatale resta il quattordici luglio millenovecentodue.
-(The bell tower has many anecdotes, but the fateful date remains July 14, 1902.)
+(The bell tower has many anecdotes, but the fateful date remains the fourteenth of July, one thousand nine hundred and two.)

 1. Quanto è alto il campanile di San Marco?